yamitc/nextjsbasicapp/solution.md

 - **`ACR_USERNAME`**
   The username for Azure Container Registry (ACR).
-  This is typically the name of ACR instance (e.g., `nextjsbasicapp`).
+  This is typically the name of the ACR instance (e.g., `nextjsbasicapp`).

 - **`ACR_PASSWORD`**
   The password (secret) for the ACR.

+### 🗂️ Resource Group Creation

+A dedicated resource group named `my-private-aks-rg` was created in the `eastus` region to contain all the related infrastructure components required for this deployment.
+This resource group acts as a logical container for managing Azure resources such as the AKS cluster, networking components, and the container registry.
+Grouping related resources together simplifies management, access control, and cleanup.

 ## 🚀 CI/CD Pipeline Overview